Harvey Weinstein has been fired. So what's next?

 Actress Jessica Chastain tweeted Monday morning: "I'm sick of the media demanding only women speak up.
 What about the men?
 Perhaps many are afraid to look at their own behavior..."

-Indeed, there is rampant speculation in the entertainment world that other executives are guilty of similar sins.
+Indeed, there is rampant speculation in the entertainment world that other executives -- and stars -- are guilty of similar sins.

 As for Weinstein, his attorneys are anticipating more alarming stories about his behavior toward women, according to a source with knowledge of the matter.